Kubernetes Is Deprecating Docker Support — What Does This Mean?

 According to the PR statement, the main reason why Kubernetes is deprecating Docker is to actually drop the support for dokershim.
 The dockershim was basically the bridge between the Docker API and the Kubernetes CRI.
 Now that the dockershim support is no longer here, Containerd has come up as a technically better solution.

-CRI-O and Containerd as alternatives
+CRI-O and Containerd as Alternatives

 Docker is not dead with the new development, it just no longer works as a runtime environment in Kubernetes.
 Developers will have to switch to Containerd with the next version.